Apply to Face Blog

 If possible 80 % pork content.
 It should say on the side of the packet.

-Chop the onions into half moons about 3 mm thick and place in a large pan with 2 tbsps of olive oil and 1 tbsp of butter.
+Chop the onions into half moons about 3 mm thick and place in a large pan with 1tbsp of olive oil and 30 grams of butter.

 Cook until they turn a deep brown and caramelise.
 This takes at least 20 minutes over a medium heat.

-I get all the ingredients ready now that the onions have caramelised.
+I get all the ingredients ready now that the onions have caramelised and put them in a large mixing bowl.

 I put them in my free standing mixer and mix them all together slowly with the paddle beater, I'm all about the easy.
 Alternatively you can use a wooden spoon or your hands.